Novorossiya (confederation): Background

 After the Orange Revolution, Dmitri Trenin of the Carnegie Moscow Center wrote that in 2005 and again in 2008 some quarters in Moscow, that were not entirely academic, discussed the idea of a Russia-friendly buffer state, "Novorossiya", being formed out of Southern Ukraine from the Crimea to Odesa in response to perceived Western penetration into the former Soviet Union.
 However, the schema was not encouraged due to the perceived waning of the Orange movement.

 The idea persisted on the political margins within Ukraine and Russia until resurfaced in spring 2014.
 As part of the Ukrainian-Russian conflict, after the successful annexation of Crimea, the Russian government subsequently intervened in eastern Ukraine, exploiting unrest therein agitating and lending support for separatism.
 In April, after Russian-backed separatists seized administration buildings in Donbas the term "Novorossiya" was brought up often.
-On 17 April, during talks in Geneva on resolving the crisis, Russian President Vladimir Putin stated at a question and answer session that even "in the tsarist days but part of Novorossiya, and that they had been irresponsibly ceded to Ukraine.
+On 17 April, during talks in Geneva on resolving the crisis, Russian President Vladimir Putin stated at a question and answer session that even "in the tsarist days – Kharkiv, Luhansk, Donetsk, Kherson, Mykolaiv and Odesa – were not part of Ukraine" but part of Novorossiya, and that they had been irresponsibly ceded to Ukraine.
 According to Serhii Plokhy, Putin's definition of New Russia was "ahistorical", as the 18th-century province did not extend to Kharkiv, Luhansk, or Donetsk, and the city of Kharkiv had belonged to Sloboda Ukraine.

 On 29 August 2014, President Putin issued a statement addressed to the "Militia of Novorossiya" calling upon it to show humanitarian compassion and allow surrounded Ukrainian soldiers to withdraw and reunite with their families.
 This was the last official statement by Putin addressing "Novorossiya".